 In the business world, payment implies a successful conversion and transaction.
 Thus, collecting payment is as important as making a sale.
 Not just does payment mark a conclusion of a trade cycle, it sustains the business operations.
 As technology progresses, consumers’ behaviors, competition, and regulations have continuously evolved.
 These dramatic shifts affect how people think about money, payment, purchasing, and banking.
 In response, payment processing evolution has taken place.

 So, what does payment processing evolution mean?
 How can these drastic changes affect businesses?
 Perhaps, as an entrepreneur, you might ask these questions and more.
 And it is a good sign!
-Displaying interest in knowing the answers and adopting these drastic changes will improve your business cash flow, and later on, lead you to success.
+Displaying an interest in knowing the answers and adopting these drastic changes will improve your business cash flow, and later on, lead you to success.

 Payment System Timeline